nizarmah/auto-minify/README.md

 # auto-minify
-Minifies JS and CSS files with UglifyJS and CleanCSS
+Minifies JS and CSS files with Babel-Minify and CleanCSS

 ### Inputs